 Although, currently all the major energy corporations, the oil and gas industries have been making incremental shifts since 2002 to hydrogen fuel cell technology (which utilises pressurised hydrogen to generate power with no release of carbon dioxide gases and the only byproduct being water) with Shell Global building the majority of the hydrogen fuel cell stations for cars in Europe and the United States, the current transition hasn't been a completely smooth one, as the markets have currently been seeing fluctuating oil prices as all producers are dumping their last drop of supplies, flooding the global market with cheap oil prices.

-There has also been an interesting rivalry between electric battery powered cars (eg, Tesla Motors, Faraday Future) vs. hydrogen fuel cell cars (eg, Toyota, Honda etc).
+There have also been an interesting rivalry between electric battery powered cars (eg, Tesla Motors, Faraday Future) vs. hydrogen fuel cell cars (eg, Toyota, Honda etc).
 Tesla was primarily in decline until the Google founders injected capital into Tesla around 2009, and in the next 7 years we have seen its stock price surge to new highs.
 Although Tesla is marketed as a "green" car, the electric battery that powers the car is actually derived from fossil fuels, which is the main electric source in the US and around the world; this is in contrast to hydrogen fuel cell cars, which are powered by pressurised hydrogen and technically holds the title of the "green" car.
 Toyota recently announced in January of this year that it would make all of its fuel cell patents free to use in an act of solidarity to encourage the transition towards clean energy.
 Its plans to release the 2016 Toyota Mirai in the eastern parts of the US with free use of hydrogen fuel cell stations that they were planning to build were halted once again by the recent earthquake that Japan suffered from, just 5 years after its first attack from the tsunami-earthquake of 2011.

 The Toyota Mirai, the 2016 winner of the World Green Car.
 Its plans to launch in the first half of this year in the U.S. have been halted by the recent Japanese earthquake this month.